-Malaysia’s ex-PM Najib charged with more corruption counts
+Malaysian ex-PM Najib pleads not guilty to new graft charges

 - Your password has likely been stolen.
 Here's what to do about it.

+Abuse of power and breach of trust carry a maximum penalty of 20 years in prison for each charge.
 Each money-laundering count carries a penalty of up to 15 years in prison and a fine of not less than five times the sum laundered.

 Najib set up 1MDB when he took power in 2009 for the stated purpose of promoting economic development, but the fund amassed billions in debts and is being investigated in the U.S. and several other countries for alleged cross-border embezzlement and money laundering.